marad/scala-swt-builder/README.md

 	$ sbt run

-Assuming that you have SBT installed it'l download dependencies and start the program.
+Assuming that you have SBT installed it'll download dependencies and start the program.